eddieantonio/atom-gamboge/lib/README.md

 # `./hacky-ghost-text-view`

 View.
-Manipulates the `TextEdtitorView` DOM to display predictions inline in the editor.
+Manipulates the text editor DOM to display predictions inline in the editor.

 # `./status-view`

 View.
-Optionally overlays prediction information.
+Overlays information about the current predictions.

 # `./text-formatter`

-Utilities for determining how to format predicted tokens, both in inserted text, and in privies.
+Utilities for determining how to format whitespace between tokens, both in inserted text, and in ghost-text previews.

 [uml-edit]: http://yuml.me/edit/3f73bfb8
 [uml-svg]: http://yuml.me/3f73bfb8.svg